John Moores Students' Union: Membership

+The students' union represents the 27,000 students of the 2023/24 intake of the university.

 Location

 John Moores Students' Union (JMSU) operates from 5 sites across the university, with its central base being within the John Foster Building.
 In May 2014, JMSU moved from their main base at the Haigh Building to the nearby John Foster Building and a number of hub sites across campus to become better placed for LJMU students.